OSGConnect/connectbook/FsurfRemote/ListAndGetOutputs.md

 ##  Remove Workflows

-Make sure you got the output of an workflow before you remove it.
+Make sure you have downloaded the output of a workflow before you remove it.
 Run the following to remove an existing workflow:

     $ ./fsurf --remove --id WorkflowID --user myuser --password mypassword